Step 1: Select Colors

 Tip: Craft stores and school supply outlets

 sell carving blocks for making stamps.
 The blocks are easier to

-cut than an eraser and with basic carving tools you can make
+cut than erasers, and with basic carving tools, you can make

 rubber stamps of your own design.

 Before stamping the card, make samples of the design on scrap

 paper.
 With the rectangle background stamp, create a red and